MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/segmentation.rst

 See the example parameters in the LBM_demo_pipeline.

 - If this parameter is not included, they will be calculated for you based on the pixel resolution, frame rate and image size in the metadata.
 - For example, `Tau` is a widely talked about parameter being the half-size of your neuron.

-This is calculated by default as (7.5/pixel_resolution, 7.5/pixelresolution).
+This is calculated by default as :math:`(7.5/pixel_resolution, 7.5/pixelresolution)`.

 There are several different thresholds, indicating correlation coefficients as barriers for whether to perform a process or not.

 merge_thresh
 ************************************

-A correlation corefficient determining the amount of correlation between pixels in time needed to consider two neurons the same neuron.
+A correlation coefficient determining the amount of correlation between pixels in time needed to consider two neurons the same neuron.

 - The lower your resolution, the more "difficult" it is for CNMF to distinguish between two tight neurons, thus use a lower merge threshold.
 - This parameter heavily effects the number of neurons processed.
 It's always better to have to many neurons vs too few, as you can never get a lost neuron back, but you can invalidate neurons in post-processing.